choo

 to pass around data within your application -- whether it's to change your

-call to your server.
+state, or send an xhr call to your server.
 A new store can be invoked with:

 app.use(function (state, emitter) {